gpldecha/cs-exercises/sorting/README.md

  space: O(1/4 N^2)

  * **Merge**
+    * Merge sort is often preferred for sorting a linked list.
+The slow random-access performance of a linked list makes some other algorithms (such as quicksort) perform poorly, and others (such as heapsort) completely impossible.

 * **Quick**
   * Invented by Tony Hoare, implementations (Lomuto partition scheme, Hoare scheme).
 The choice of the pivot's position is very important.